WebAssembly/website/news/2025-03-27-spectec/index.md

 a process that is laborious, tedious, and error-prone.
-Likewise, the spec editor has to review both, which is equally tedious and error-prone, especially since neither reStructuredText (Sphinx) nor Latex, — the formats in which the Wasm spec document is written — where designed with readability or effective diffs in mind.
+Likewise, the spec editor has to review both, which is equally tedious and error-prone, especially since neither reStructuredText (Sphinx) nor LaTeX, — the formats in which the Wasm spec document is written — where designed with readability or effective diffs in mind.
 We had to hack around the shortcomings of both